On Loneliness and Exclusion: The Hidden Architecture of the Single Life

 Am I being overly sensitive?
 For many things, yes.
 In this case, no.

-Throughout my entire adult life, I’ve watched almost everyone in my orbit couple up, get married, become parents and disappear into family life, weaving themselves into the fabric of a societal norm they don’t often realize they’re in.
+Throughout my adult life, I’ve watched almost everyone in my orbit couple up, get married, become parents, and disappear into family life, weaving themselves into the fabric of a societal norm they don’t often realize they’re in.
 I’ve set up many people who’ve gone on to marry and have children.
 The irony isn’t lost on me that I haven’t seen any of them in decades.

 I've named nineteen babies, and never had one.

-People who don’t have families, by choice or circumstance, or who lost them through death or divorce, live on the outside of that societal norm, existing in an un-locatable sphere that has no home.
+People who don’t have families, by choice or circumstance, or who lost them through death or divorce, live on the outside of that societal norm, existing in an unlocatable sphere that has no home.
 This feeling of displacement is exquisitely painful and alienating.

 As you age, it gets lonelier.